maidsafe/rfcs/README.md

-This process attempts to emulate the success of the Rust programming language and as such has almost mirrored the RFC process the Rust developers use, which is tired and tested and appears to work very well.
+This process attempts to emulate the success of the Rust programming language and as such has almost mirrored the RFC process the Rust developers use, which is tried and tested and appears to work very well.
 The rust process is found here https://github.com/rust-lang/rfcs

 Many changes, including bug fixes and documentation improvements can be